4d/docs/website/translated_docs/es/ServerWindow/real-time-monitor.md

 - clicking on the **Pause** button,
 - haciendo clic en la lista,
-- pressing the space bar.
+- presionando la barra espaciadora.

 When you pause the page, a "PAUSED" message appears and the button label changes to **Resume**.
 You can resume monitoring of the operations by performing the same action as for pausing.